lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identification of Credentials {#id_cred}

-ID_CRED_I and ID_CRED_R are transported in the message_3 and message_3, see {{asym-msg3-proc}} and {{asym-msg2-proc}}.
+ID_CRED_R and ID_CRED_I are transported in the message_2 and message_3, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
 They are used to identify and optionally transport the public authentication keys of the Initiator and the Responder, respectively.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC since EDHOC integrity protects the authentication credential.
-EDHOC relies on COSE for identification of authentication credentials and supports all COSE header parameters used to identify authentication credentials such X509, C509, CWT and CCS.
+EDHOC relies on COSE for identification of authentication credentials and supports all COSE header parameters used to identify authentication credentials including X.509, C509, CWT and CCS.

 * ID_CRED_R is intended to facilitate for the Initiator to retrieve the Responder's public authentication key.